-Previous SATR software versions offered gamers this hit-feedback via a sound effect such as "tagged" or "casualty" in 13 difference languages.
+Previous SATR software versions offered gamers this hit-feedback via a sound effect such as "tagged" or "casualty" in 13 different languages.

 SATR2.2 now offers Battlefield Operators a meta-language option, a sound scheme similar to a retro arcade.

-Sound effects instead of spoken word is better for players who don’t understand language that the Battlefield Operator has set as standard on his or her gaming guns.
+Sound effects instead of the spoken word are better for players who don’t understand language that the Battlefield Operator has set as standard on his or her gaming guns.